jaeseung172/localtum/README.md

 	- Just clone and make your version!

-	- And Don't forget to Donate!
-Please!
+	- And Please Don't forget to Donate!